Book of Abstracts

 To show or not to show: The Jbala variety as a polyvalent voice

-Montserrat Benítez Fernández, Escuela de Estudios Árabes, CSIC
+Montserrat Benítez Fernández, Escuela de Estudios Árabes, CSIC, Granada

 It is well known that Jbala varieties are amongst the most stigmatized varieties in Morocco.
 In an urban context, such as Ouezzane, this stigmatization produces two different outputs: 1.
 Speakers avoid using Jebli marked linguistic traits in order to not give away their Jbala origin, which can result in attrition or lost; 2.
 Speakers proudly show those Jbala features by a process of covert prestige (Benítez Fernández 2023).